BenKluger/chalkboard/README.md

 - General functionality (accessed within dummy pages - this will be accessible in a future deliverable)
   - Ability to register for a course
-  - Ability to submit assignemnts and view grades
+  - Ability to submit assignments and view grades
   - Ability to search for a course within the available courses